ohmyshake/programming-tutorial/book/macos_software/PROMISE_Utility.md

 ## Dirvers and Utilities

+Please consider to install the following drivers and utilities:

+-

 :::{admonition} A common problem is:  eject one of the drives in Pegasus R4 system when it is working, when plug it back in, it came up with a red light instead of blue, which will show as "Dead" in the Promise utility.
 How to recover it?